mezoni/peg/README.md

 Start specifying types for those rules on which the types of other rules depend.
 That is, from the bottom up.

-But if you don't want to do this, then just specify all the types of rules that are not defined (and nit determined) manually.
+But if you don't want to do this, then just specify all the types of rules that are not defined (and not determined) manually.

 ### Errors when there are no rules to which references are given